 About Our Water

-Brighton’s groundwater is produced from the 12 wells owned and operated by the City, and is pumped to one of two water treatment plants for filtration and disinfection prior to distribution.
+Brighton’s groundwater is produced from the 12 wells owned and operated by the city and is pumped to one of two water treatment plants for filtration and disinfection prior to distribution.
 Groundwater drawn from the South Platte is treated at our Reverse Osmosis Water Treatment Plant, while water drawn from the Beebe Draw is treated at the Greensands Filter Plant.
-The treated water is sent from the treatment plants to four different water storage tanks that consist of 8.3, 5, 3, and 0.5 million gallons (three ground and 1 elevated) before entering the distribution system of approximately 212 miles of pipe by pumping or gravity.
+The treated water is sent from the treatment plants to four different water storage tanks that consist of 8.3, 5, 3, and 0.5 million gallons (three ground and one elevated) before entering the distribution system of approximately 212 miles of pipe by pumping or gravity.

 Used water is collected through the sanitary sewer system of approximately 160 miles of sewer pipe, and treated before being returned to the alluvial groundwater system.
 Your wastewater is treated at either the City of Brighton’s Wastewater Treatment Plant, the Metro Wastewater Reclamation District’s Northern Treatment Plant, or the Lochbuie Wastewater Treatment Plant depending on where you live in Brighton.